API Reference - Abyssale (1.0.0)

 {}

-You can find available formats & elements of a design by calling the GET /designs/{designId} route.
+You can find available formats and elements by calling GET /designs/{designId}.

 Authorizations: